 Peru 21 - One of Peru's leading newspapers

 Published as well by the same media group as El Comercio, Peru 21 launched its first edition in 2002.
-Due to its reasonable price, modern design and fresher approach in conveying news and information in the areas of politics, society matters, culture, entertainment and sports it soon became one of the leading newspapers in Peru.
+Because of its reasonable price, modern design and fresher approach in conveying news and information in the areas of politics, society matters, culture, entertainment and sports, it soon became one of the leading newspapers in Peru.

 La República - Center-left newspaper in Peru